 - Tap the “Back” icon a couple of times to return to the app

 Et voila!
-Both viewing and creating TikTok videos will be in much higher quality now that your data isn’t being capped and compressed anymore.
+Both viewing and creating TikTok videos will be of much higher quality now that your data isn’t being capped and compressed anymore.

 Want to further improve your TikTok video quality?
 Let’s take a look at what else we can do.